-If neutering is done before the first season it prevents unwanted pregnancies and greatly reduces the risk of getting mammary (breast) cancers later in life.
+If neutering is done before the first season it reduces the risk of getting mammary (breast) cancers later in life.
 It also removes the risk of pyometra – a potentially life-threatening infection of the uterus – usually seen in older dogs.

 Neutering can also help you to save money by preventing the unnecessary costs of unplanned pregnancies and raising puppies.
 It also reduces large vet bills associated with certain illnesses.